-At AWS re:Invent 2014, Werner Vogels declared that AWS will soon offer new, larger EBS volumes with the possibility to create EBS volumes up to a size of 16 TBs.
-From EBS’ creation until now, the maximum size of an EBS volume has been 1TB (1024GB), which means that volumes will be up to 16 times as large with this improvement.
+Back at AWS re:Invent 2014, Werner Vogels declared that AWS would offer larger EBS volumes with the possibility to create EBS volumes up to a size of 16 TBs.
+From EBS’ creation until then, the maximum size of an EBS volume had been 1TB (1024GB), which means that volumes will be up to 16 times as large with this improvement.
 Additionally, the performance of these volumes will improve by twofold.
 AWS will provide up to 10,000 IOPS for a general purpose (SSD) volume (up from 1 TB and 3,000 baseline IOPS), and up to 20,000 IOPS for a PIOPS (SSD) volume (up from 1 TB & 4000 PIOPS).
 It should be noted that this option will not be applicable for magnetic volumes.
-In this post, I would like to discuss the implication of this change from our point of view, at N2Ws.
+In this post, I would like to discuss the implication of this change from our point of view, at N2WS.

 Data Consistency Issues in Multiple EBS Volume Striping

 The size limitation for a volume of 1TB is encumbering because many applications and companies, including N2WS customers, need volumes that are larger than 1TB.
 To achieve higher capacity volumes, multiple EBS volumes are created and then combined into one logical volume.
 This can be done with the use of a spanning disk within a dynamic disk in Windows and with LVM and other tools in Linux.
 Users can also achieve larger sized volumes of more than 1TB by striping them together using RAID.

 - Users can increase the redundancy and resiliency to achieve better HA with RAID 1.
 It is observed that in the case of EBS, RAID 1 does not reduce the complete risk of disk failure because it is possible that two separate EBS volumes that are striped together are created on a single piece of hardware.
 If the underlying AWS hardware fails, it will fail all volumes.